 For external audiences, University leadership and the on-site incident commander will work collaboratively with the University's public information officer to determine how and when the assigned University spokesperson will interact and communicate officially with members of the public, media, and other agencies with incident-related information.
 Methods of communication will be determined by the type and immediacy of the emergency.

-The situation will continue to be assessed; follow-up and/or all-clear communications will be sent by the ATSU Campus Safety officer on duty.
+The situation will continue to be assessed; follow-up and/or all-clear communications will be sent by the RDME.